AatifxShaikh/MindScribe/README.md

 # MindScribe - A Note-Taking Web Application

-MindScribe is a web-based note-taking application that allows users to create, view, edit, and delete notes.
+MindScribe is a web-based note-taking application that allows users to create, view, edit, and delete and copy to clipBoard notes.
 It also provides the functionality to share notes with others.